ch4mpy/spring-addons/spring-webmvc-archetype/README.md

 # spring-rest-api-archetype
-Maven archetype for Spring native REST API with webmvc, data-jpa, security (OpenID) and OpenAPI
+Maven archetype for Spring native REST API with webmvc, data-jpa, security (OpenID) and OpenAPI.

+Please note a minimum of JDK 11 is required by spring-native.

 # Sample usage
 ``` bash